 Agencies must add codes to collected data to identify aspects of data quality from the collection (e.g., missing data) in order to allow users to appropriately analyze the data.
-Codes added to convert information collected as text into a form that permits immediate analysis must use standardized codes, when available, to enhance comparability.
+Codes that are added to convert information collected as text (into a form that permits immediate analysis) must use standardized codes, when available, to enhance comparability.

 Please review the guidelines for additional information.

 Information about the construction and significance of specific variables can be found in the FoodAPS Codebooks and User Guide.
 For more information about variables related to frequently asked topics below, see the suggested Codebook locations (all Codebooks and the FoodAPS User Guide are available for download on the Overview page)

 - Body Mass Index (BMI) (Individual Codebook pages 5, 32-33)

 - Disability Status (Individual Codebook pages 6, 36, also see Household Codebook)

 - For Food-at-home (FAH Nutrient Codebook pages 9-19)

 - For Food-away-from-home (FAFH Nutrient Codebook pages 9-17)

 - Food-at-home (FAH Item Codebook pages 3-4, 8, 32)